nuxt-community/sentry-module/docs/content/en/sentry/options.md

 }
 ```

-Note the the module sets the following defaults when publishing is enabled:
+Note that the module sets the following defaults when publishing is enabled:

 ```js
 {